How to grow philadelphus

 Pruning established plants

-They can get aphid problems in ealy summer though, both greenfly and blackfly.
-You may notice these sap feeders when foliage starts to curl in response to their saliva.
-Interestingly philadelphus are one of the winter/spring hosts of the black bean aphid, the blackflies which can cover the tips of your broad beans a little later in the season.
-They don't have to be controlled and are usually tolerated.
+Both greenfly and blackfly can appear in early summer.
+You may notice these feeders when foliage starts to curl in response to their saliva.
+Interestingly, Philadelphus are one of the winter/spring hosts of the black bean aphid, the blackflies that can cover the tips of your broad beans a little later in the season.
+They don’t need to be controlled and are usually tolerated.

 If you’re a member of the RHS, you can use our online Gardening Advice Service, via MyRHS, for any gardening queries and problems.